-Key ETV CCEP personnel will indicate their agreement and common understanding of the project objectives and requirements by signing the TQAPP Approval Form for each liquid coating tested.
+Key ETV CCEP personnel will indicate their agreement and common understanding of the project objectives and requirements by signing the TQAPP Approval Form for each piece of equipment tested.
 Acknowledgment by each key person indicates commitment toward implementation of the plan.
 Figure 1 shows the Approval Form format to be used.